MODERN SLAVERY STATEMENT

 We have a global presence with 40,000 trading partners and 50,000 service centres.

-The group includes 110 companies in 60 countries.
-Production facilities are located in Germany, Italy, Romania, Brazil, Mexico, China and the USA, with logistics sites in Germany, China and the USA.
+The group includes 120 companies in 70 countries.
+We have 22 Production & Logistic facilities located in Germany, Italy, Romania, Slovakia, Brazil, Mexico and China.

-Our annual supplier audits are carried out by the Purchasing and Quality Management departments.
+The Kärcher Group also carry out annual supplier audits through their Purchasing and Quality Management departments.
 All audits include the issue of quality as well as social, environmental and work safety standards.
-Our suppliers are obligated to adhere to our compliance rules; new suppliers must sign our code of conduct.
+Our suppliers are obligated to adhere to our compliance rules.

-Since 2011, Kärcher has been a member of the UN Global Compact and is guided by the principles defined therein for all activities.
+Since 2011, the Kärcher Group has been a member of the UN Global Compact and is guided by the principles defined therein for all activities.